gominima/guide/docs/creating-a-server/README.md

 └── go.sum
 ```

-Now you can start with making our main file, you can name it whatever you want it but here you are naming it `main.go`.
+Now you can start with making the main file, you can name it whatever you want but we suggest you name it  `main.go`.

 ```sh:no-line-numbers
 touch main.go